-At first sight, branding may seem one of those soft and fluffy elements of marketing.
+At first sight, small business branding may seem one of those soft and fluffy elements of marketing.
 That is wrong; branding is a job for a professional and good ones are not cheap.
-There are then the sundry costs of print and so much more.
+Then there are the sundry costs of print and so much more.

 Branding costs can be quantified but the value of a branding exercise to a small business remains elusive.
 All that can be done is to make a best guess then proceed (or not).